oneclick/rubyinstaller2/README.md

 ## Known Issues

-- It's best to avoid installation into a PATH containing spaces or special characters.
+- It's best to avoid installation into a PATH containing spaces or non-ASCII.
 Some gems won't install with spaces and older ruby versions (<= 3.0.x) ridk won't even run then at all with special characters.
 - Also refer to [the issue list](https://github.com/larskanis/rubyinstaller2/issues).